sfigg/commercialization-public/docset/design/device-experiences/docking.md

 <ul>
   <li>For peripheral device connectivity, a combination of at least three USB Type-A and/or USB Type-C 3.1 Gen 2 ports
   <ul>
-    <li>The USB Type-C ports should provide power to devices through USB PD.</li>
+    <li>The USB Type-C ports should provide a minimum of 15 watts to devices through USB Type-C current, and optionally USB PD; see the Power Budget Policy Section.</li>
-    <li>The USB Type-A ports should provide enough power to devices for 7.5-watt charging through the USB Battery Charging 1.2 standard.</li>
+    <li>The USB Type-A ports should provide either 2.5, 4.5, or 7.5 watts to devices according to the port type defined in the USB Battery Charging 1.2 standard; see the Power Budget Policy Section.</li>
   </ul>
   </li>
-  <li>USB Type-C power input (see the "Power input" recommendation)</li>
+  <li>USB Type-C power input; see the "Power" recommendation</li>
   <li>Ethernet connectivity (optional), to ensure that you choose a USB Ethernet adapter that works on mobile devices</li>
+  <li>Audio output port (optional)</li>
   <li>An external monitor connection, if the dock does not include a built-in monitor (see the "Display output" recommendation)</li>
 </ul>
 </td>